 Share Your Black History Month Lesson Plans and Activities

-Have any other Black History Month ideas for school?
-Share them with us on Twitter (@LeadAndLearn) or email us at Shaped@hmhco.com.
+Have any fun Black History Month activity ideas for school?
+Share them with us on Twitter (@TheTeacherRoom) or email us at Shaped@hmhco.com.

-Hopefully, these fun Black History Month activities for kids can help you add a fun element to your curriculum as you honor the achievements of African Americans and shed light on the triumphs and tragedies that this population has faced in the United States.
+Hopefully, these Black history activities for kids provide you with plenty of ideas for honoring the achievements of Black people and shed light on the triumphs and tragedies that this population has faced in the United States.
 By doing so, we can create a world that prioritizes equality and freedom for all.

 For more ways to celebrate Black History Month with your students, check out:

 - 5 Teaching Tools to Honor Black History Month in the Classroom

 - Black History Month: Teaching Historical Triumphs and Tragedies

 - Ann Petry: Honoring the Author's Legacy During Black History Month

 - A Rosa Parks Lesson Plan: Teaching About Her Legacy